“To Leap is our duty, we Leap for the love of the Earth.”

 She picked up her robes to prevent them from dragging on the stone floor and directed them up the steps.
 “Through these doors is the courtyard.
 There we will find the very center of our Hall with several corridors and stairways.”
 She walked through the large wooden door which creaked and beckoned the Candidates and Moths to follow.

-There were three sets of stairs the same brown color as the outside that lead up into the surrounding peaks.
-That would be a lot of walking, Friedel thought.
+There were three sets of stairs the same brown color as the outside that led into the surrounding peaks.
+That would be a lot of walking, she thought.

 The Seraph continued her speech once everyone had entered the courtyard.
 “These stairs lead up to the dormitories, and the doors to the far left lead to the hallway where there are offices and larger classrooms.”